fonov/Sapper_js/README.md

 <h1>description</h1>
-This is a simple web game sapper js
+This is a simple web game sapper js<br>
 You need to clear all the checkbox
 <h1><a href="http://output.jsbin.com/kuxikodawa">LIVE DEMO</a></h1>
 <h1>LICENSE</h1>